 How the Payday Loan Update Works

-How to Adjust your SEO Strategy For the Payday Loan Update
+How to Adjust Your SEO Strategy For the Payday Loan Update

 Check the Comments

 If your site allows for guest posts or comments, peruse the posts to see what’s been posted or uploaded.
-If you find questionable posters/links, you can almost be certain it’s spam and that Google has found it.
+If you find questionable posters/links, you can almost be sure it’s spam and that Google has found it.
 If you’ve got only a few spammy comments, delete them.
 But if the problem is more unwieldy, you might consider turning off the commenting feature while Google recrawls your pages.

 Avoid Black Hat SEO

 In the past, especially in the early days of Google, SEO was primarily based on manipulation using Black Hat SEO techniques.
 You should avoid sketchy SEO manipulative methods to protect yourself from Google’s penalties.
 You’ll be safe if you follow the Webmaster Guidelines.
 Always review the guidelines yourself to ensure you’re not at risk.

 If you want to get specific on the things to avoid, stay away from keyword stuffing, duplicated content, paid links—as mentioned above—and article marketing, to name a few of the methods Google hates.

 Most importantly, you shouldn’t be concerned about a hit from the Payday Loan update, especially if you’re following the Webmaster Guidelines.
 But you also know by now, especially with online marketing and SEO, that you should never say never.

 Recovering from a Payday Loan penalty isn’t impossible.
 However, with a few changes—and the intelligent site construction and SEO strategy implemented first—you can see high rankings and organic site traffic that leads to conversions.